| Hollywood Meazzi (pronounced "may-ah-tze") manufactured

 floor tom I've ever played.

-This is a truly remarkable drum, so innovative that "Max
+is a truly remarkable drum, so innovative that "Max Roach

-Roach continued to use one even during his [later] relationship
+continued to use one even during his [later] relationship with

-February 2002).
+2002).
 Meazzi was not the first, though.
-The WFL Drum
+The WFL Drum Company

-Company (the precursor to Ludwig) offered a tunable floor tom
+(the precursor to Ludwig) offered a tunable floor tom in the late

-in the late '30s, known as the "Ray Bauduc Model."
-In
+'30s, known as the "Ray Bauduc Model."
+In recent years,

-recent years, Yamaha offered a tunable floor tom but it's no longer
+Yamaha offered a tunable floor tom but it's no longer listed in

-listed in the product line.
-Bide your time, though, such a unique
+the product line.
+Bide your time, though, such a unique instrument

-instrument will surely reappear as the "newest and latest"
+will surely reappear as the "newest and latest" offering

-offering from one of the major drum manufacturers.
-Fortunately,
+from one of the major drum manufacturers.
+Fortunately, history

 |